Sadiqueahmed/Sadiqueahmed/README.md

 ![MasterHead](https://user-images.githubusercontent.com/10498744/210012254-234538ff-d198-48aa-8964-37e6fd45d227.gif)

-<h1 align="center">Hi, I'm Sadique Ahmed</h1>
+<h1 align="center">Hi, I'm Sadique Ahmed 👋</h1>
-<h3 align="center">Full-Stack Developer | India</h3>
+<h3 align="center">Full-Stack Developer building practical, real-world software</h3>

 ### About Me

-I'm a full-stack developer with a strong interest in building practical, well-engineered software.
-I enjoy solving technical problems, learning new technologies, and collaborating on projects that create real impact.
-I'm currently focused on expanding my skills in backend frameworks .
+I'm a full-stack developer who enjoys turning ideas into working products — from the interface a user sees down to the systems running behind it.
+I like tackling hard technical problems, picking up new tools quickly, and shipping software that actually solves something.
+Right now, I'm expanding into backend frameworks and mobile development while working on projects at the intersection of AI and accessibility.

 <p>
   <a href="https://topmate.io/sadique_ahmed" target="_blank">